vaishvikmaisuria/Willow/k8s/README.md

 9. minikube ip

 ## 🎈 Usage <a name="usage"></a>

+- If using only deployment file
+    - Run `kubectl port-forward deployment/react-docker-k8s 8080:80`
     - Navigate to localhost:8080 on your favorite browser

 ## Current Issues <a name = "issues"></a>
 1. Add Jenkins and Ansible